General

 Range and Habitat

-Pink-footed Shearwater: Breeds on islands off coast of Chile; summer visitor off the west coast as far north as southeastern Alaska.
-Prefers open ocean, well offshore over the continental shelf.
+Pink-footed Shearwater: Breeds on islands off coast of Chile; migratory, and a regular summer visitor off the Pacific Coast of North America from central Mexico to southern Alaska.
+Winters in the subarctic waters of the Pacific Ocean.
+Pelagic, preferring open ocean, well offshore over the continental shelf coming ashore only for breeding.

 Breeding and Nesting